maxxiimo/the-front-end-manifesto/foundation-styles.md

 ### Compass Set Up

-1. If you have not done so already, per the [Foundation Markup][Chapter 1] chapter, add "compass-rails" to your gemfile.
+1. If you have not done so already, per [Chapter 1][], add "compass-rails" to your gemfile.
 For more explicit directions take a look at the [compass-rails][] gem source.

 2. Run...